thebearslicer/BearPaint/README.md

 Press "Q" to save your painting to C:/bearpaint/images

 Press "M" to mix your current color with the one your mouse is over, the result of which is set as your new current color

+Press "L" to load in image from C:/bearpaint/images, make sure to include the file extension.